 Due to medical advancements, death rates from heart disease are falling.
-Nevertheless, it was reported in 2014 that cardiovascular disease accounted for 27% of all deaths in the United Kingdom, which was only 2% less than cancer.
-However, the WHO (World Health Organisation) have estimated that more than ‘80% of premature heart attacks and strokes are preventable’, with a healthy diet and other lifestyle factors being central to this.
+Nevertheless, it was reported in 2019 that cardiovascular disease accounted for 27% of all deaths in the United Kingdom.
+However, the WHO (World Health Organization) have estimated that more than ‘80% of premature heart attacks and strokes are preventable’, with a healthy diet and other lifestyle factors being central to this.

 Cardiovascular disease (CVD) is an umbrella term for all the diseases of the heart and circulation including angina, congenital heart disease, coronary heart disease, heart attack and stroke.
 Coronary heart disease and stroke may be caused by the same problem – atherosclerosis.
 This is when the arteries become narrowed due to damage and thickening of the blood vessel wall with increased deposits of substances such as cholesterol and calcium which form atherosclerotic plaques.